camilovillam/camilovillam.github.io/projects/purchase_orders.md

 ---

-## Notes on Implementation & ALM
-- Packaged as an **Unmanaged** Power Platform solution in the default environment
-- Recommended **manual export** as a backup before changes
-- Can be promoted to **Managed** in multi-environment ALM if needed

----

 ## Results & Impact
 - Significant **reduction in manual effort** and follow-ups
 - **Faster approvals** with visibility for requisitioners and approvers